Image: Josue Michel

-Dan, who's currently taking part in our Career Change Launch Pad, realised a few weeks ago that he's fascinated by coaching and supporting people.
-He offered to coach his fellow Career Change Launch Pad participants for free after the course ended, and has been inundated with requests for his time.
+Dan, a participant in our Career Change Launch Pad, realised that he's fascinated by coaching and supporting people.
+He offered to coach his fellow Launch Pad participants for free after the course ended, and was inundated with requests for his time.
 Not only is he building up experience that will make him much more employable, he's also creating a network of people who will help him market himself in the future.

 Another Career Change Launch Pad participant, Lucy, dreams of setting up her own travel business.
 She sent an email out to everyone she knows (with a request to spread the word) offering to organise entire trips (holidays, business trips, etc.) for £20.
 She can't afford to launch her own business just yet, and she's still looking for a foot in the door of the industry, but she's not letting that stop her from building up experience, connections and glowing testimonials.

 If you've got skills, there's even a good chance you could get paid for small freelance jobs in your spare time.
 How many clients could be out there who can't afford a full-time, in-house employee, but would love some work done for a lower fee?
 Look for companies or organisations who look like they could benefit from what you have to offer, and approach them with a great pitch and a reasonable price.